Content Writing: Stop Blowing Off Your Blog

-If you have a business and a website, you probably have a blog.
-Or, to be more accurate, you have a blog tab with a handful of blogs from 2017.
+You probably have a blog if you have a business and a website.
+Or, to be more accurate, you probably have a blog tab with a handful of blogs from 2017.
 Hey, I get it.
 Writing and publishing blogs is a time-consuming process, and it’s hard to draw a straight line in your mind from posting a blog to increasing sales.

 Blogs Move Customers Through The Sales Cycle